cph0r/vault-secrets-rotator/README.md

 2. Request GitHub token for authentication
 3. Verify access to configured paths
 4. Allow selection of application and secret type
-5. Rotate the selected secrets
+5. Rotate the selected secrets (or preview in dry-run mode)
 6. Show confirmation with:
    - Full access key for verification
    - Last 4 characters of secret key